succinctlabs/op-succinct/book/getting-started/l2-output-oracle.md

 Submitting verification for [lib/optimism/packages/contracts-bedrock/src/universal/Proxy.sol:Proxy] 0x9b520F7d8031d45Eb8A1D9fE911038576931ab95.
 ```

-The address `0x9b520F7d8031d45Eb8A1D9fE911038576931ab95` is the Proxy contract for the `OPSuccinctL2OutputOracle`.
+In these deployment logs, `0x9b520F7d8031d45Eb8A1D9fE911038576931ab95` is the address of the Proxy contract for the `OPSuccinctL2OutputOracle`.
 This deployed Proxy contract will keep track of the state roots of the OP Stack chain.

 ### 6) Add Proxy Address to `.env`

-Add the address for the `OPSuccinctL2OutputOracle` proxy contract to the `.env` file.
+Add the address for the `OPSuccinctL2OutputOracle` proxy contract to the `.env` file in the root directory.

 | Parameter | Description |
 |-----------|-------------|